Search: I Can Fix Up My Home

 Hide Glue for Restoring Antique Furniture to Maintain Authenticity

 Hide glue is the traditional glue used for wood joinery in what we consider to be antique furniture.
-It its name originates from animal hide.
+Its name originates from animal hide.
 It’s formulated from collagen harvested from cattle hide and connective tissues.

 Is it still used today?
 Sure, just not as much as it used to.
-Hide glue is still the recommended glue or constructing stringed musical instruments.
-When bought it’s usually in a powder from.
-To prepare it, mix it with water at a 1:1 ratio.
+Hide glue is still the recommended glue or constructing and repairing stringed musical instruments.
+When bought it’s usually in a liquid or powder form.
+To prepare powder, mix it with water at a 1:1 ratio.

 • Carpenter’s Tip: Be sure to use hide glue whenever restoring antique furniture if it was originally used; otherwise, the piece will sacrifice its antique status.
 Believe me, the antique roadshow guy can tell!